yeshua453/website/docs/controls/overview.md

 ## Common properties

-All Pglet controls have the following properties:
+All Flet controls have the following properties:

 | Name       | Type      | Default       | Description |
 | ---------- | --------- | ------------- | ----------- |